GhostScript RCE Bypass in ImageMagick: Exploiting Insecure Defaults via PostScript Upload

-Security Details / Walktrough
+Security Details / Walkthrough

 The following payload was used as an image upload across all the upload functions on the dev website: